-b. monitoring of the audit of the Company's annual and consolidated financial statements, in particular, its performance, taking into account any findings and conclusions by the competent authority pursuant to Article 26 (6) of the Statutory Audit Regulation;
+b. monitoring of the audit of the Company's annual financial report, in particular, its performance, taking into account any findings and conclusions by the competent authority pursuant to Article 26 (6) of the Statutory Audit Regulation;

 c. facilitating the independence of the external audit process and addressing issues arising from the audit process;